oVirt/ovirt-site/source/feature/upgrademanager.html.md

 `    `<updates_available>`true`</updates_available>
 ` `<host>

+**What is being checked for updates ?** There is a system configuration value named 'PackageNamesForCheckUpdate' which contains the system required packages for upgrade (specifically 'vdsm').
+A user may provide additional packages he wishes to monitor for updates by using 'UserPackageNamesForCheckUpdate' config value, which is a merge-able and supports wildcards.
+Assuming the config value contains the value 'libvirt, mom', the use can use:

+       engine-config -m UserPackageNamesForCheckUpdate=qemu-kvm-rhev

+which will result in:

+       engine-config -g UserPackageNamesForCheckUpdate
+       UserPackageNamesForUpdate: libvirt,mom,qemu-kvm-rhev version: general

 #### Allow the user to upgrade a specific host automatically

 *   If an update is available: